tomglynch/tglyn.ch/src/DJ/index.md

 It's like watching your friend click through YouTube videos, but as they switch tabs, the audio blends smoothly, turning it into a danceable experience.
 It's a real-time tapestry of sound and visuals, a live DJ set fused with a wide range of visuals from the internet through the browser.

-I mix tracks but also to get creative in involving the audience; so while they groove to the music, we can play a game of Wordle, join my on the projector via Zoom call, or leave the stage and have a Beyblade battle.
+I mix tracks but also to get creative in involving the audience; so while they groove to the music, we can play a game of Wordle, join me on the projector via Zoom call, or leave the stage and have a Beyblade battle.
 Working with my partner Milla, the crowd is always involved.

 I also mix in nostalgic videos from your childhood, iconic TV ads.
 It's the internet like you've never experienced — where digital content meets the dance floor.
 As I mentioned earlier, words don't do it justice, so [have a watch:](https://vimeo.com/onlinetom/highlightsreel)" %}